Felsir/MonogameTetrisTutorial/Docs/4-2-HardwareInstancing.md

 5. Send all cube data to the GPU (similar to `spriteBatch.End()`)
 6. Back to 3 for the next frame!

-Let's have a look at each component:
+Let's have a look at each component...

+---

 ## The cube model buffers
 This example uses the cube object as our test subject.
 The Monogame `Model` class holds the information we need, but we cannot use it in the instancing method.
 So we need to extract the vertex data and put it in our own vertex buffer.